gammapy/PyGamma15/talks/ctapipe/README.md

 # Talk - Exploring large-scale data processing in Python with CTA

 * Presenter: [Karl Kosack](https://github.com/kosack)
-* Duration: 12 + 3 min
+* Duration: 15 + 5 min

 ## Abstract

-The upcoming CTA (Cherenkov Telescope Array) observarory faces the challenge of processing a large amount of binary data, similar in scale to that produced by the LHC at CERN.
+The upcoming CTA (Cherenkov Telescope Array) observatory faces the challenge of processing a large amount of binary data, similar in scale to that produced by the LHC at CERN.
 CTA's predecessors have all used data processing pipelines heavily based on CERN's ROOT framework and a mixture of compiled and scripted C++.
-Pittfalls related to this approach along with a desire to leverage code developent from a wider scientific and industial community have led us to explore using modern Python (with packages like numpy, scikit-learn, astropy, etc) for at least the high-level parts of the CTA pipeline, and likely extending to the low-level algorithms.
+Pitfalls related to this approach along with a desire to leverage code development from a wider scientific and industrial community have led us to explore using modern Python (with packages like numpy, scikit-learn, astropy, etc) for at least the high-level parts of the CTA pipeline, and likely extending to the low-level algorithms.
 In this presentation I will present the